danking/hail-cloud-docs/how-to-cloud.md

 folder.
 If you include the slash, it will always print `0B`.
 The cost to store one gigabyte of data for one month in Google Cloud Storage at the time of writing this document is 0.026 dollars.
-[Check the latest price](https://cloud.google.com/storage/pricing) for "standard storage", that is the kind of storage you'll primarily use.
+[Check the latest price](https://cloud.google.com/storage/pricing) for "standard storage": that is the kind of storage you'll primarily use.